AbiruEkanayaka/Termicord/README.md

 Termicord is A Open-Source Discord bot written in Python and discord.py to manage VPS servers and any other servers.

 ## Note:
-* Termicord is still is in alpha phase development and may contain bugs.
+* Termicord is still is in alpha phase of development and may contain bugs.

 ## Getting Started